-What was wrong with iTunes
+What was wrong with iTunes?

 The Apple Music app is the main iTunes replacement

 As you'd expect really.
-While we reckon the app will obviously be designed to push you towards an Apple Music subscription you will still have access to your entire music library whether you downloaded the songs, purchased them or ripped them from a CD.
+While the app still wants you to have an Apple Music streaming subscription, you will still have access to your entire music library whether you downloaded the songs, purchased them or ripped them from a CD.

 Very much like the iOS equivalent, the Podcasts app offers more than 700,000 shows and it'll notify you of new episodes as soon as they become available.

-The video-based elements of iTunes- the store for buying and renting - move into the Apple TV app.
-It's much more like the Apple TV app on iOS, so there's personalised recommendations and Up Next, where you can keep track of what you're currently watching and resume on any screen.
+The video-based elements of iTunes- the store for buying and renting - moved into the Apple TV app.
+It's much more like the Apple TV app on iOS, so there are personalised recommendations and Up Next, where you can keep track of what you're currently watching and resume on any screen.

 And, of course, it's the home of the Apple TV+ subscription service, too.